4 Antiretroviral drugs

 - Serious complications of AZT are anaemia, neutropenia and lactic acidosis.

-ABC (generic name abacavir) is also a ‘nuc’ (trade name is Viagen).
-ABC 300mg (1 tablet) should be taken every 12 hours.
+ABC 300 mg (1 tablet) should be taken every 12 hours if taken twice a day.
+ABC can also be taken as 2 tablets once a day.
 ABC is usually used if a patient cannot take TDF.
 ABC is well-tolerated though there is a small risk of a severe initial hypersensitivity reaction.

 - Up to 3% of people taking ABC will have an initial reaction which can be severe and even fatal if treatment is not stopped.

-Nevirapine is a ‘non-nuc’.
-One nevirapine 200 mg tablet (trade name is Viramune) is taken at night to start with.
-After 14 days the dosage is increased to one tablet twice daily (12-hourly).
+One nevirapine 200 mg tablet is taken at night to start with.
+After 14 days the dosage is increased to 1 tablet twice daily (12-hourly).
 If there is a mild rash or raised liver enzymes, do not increase the dose to twice a day until the liver enzymes have dropped and the rash has cleared.

-A mild rash is common, usually during the first six weeks of treatment.
+A mild rash is common, usually during the first 6 weeks of treatment.
 A severe rash may also occur with nevirapine.
 The drugs must be stopped immediately if a severe rash appears.

 Nevirapine may cause early, serious side effects.

-Usually lopinavir 400 mg and ritonavir 100 mg (LPV/r) are taken in combination as Aluvia.
+Lopinavir is only available as a combination tablet with ritonavir.
+This combination of Lopinavir 400 mg and ritonavir 100 mg (LPV/r) is called Aluvia.
 Two tablets of Aluvia are taken twice a day (12-hourly) with or without food.
 Nausea and diarrhoea are common for the first few weeks.
 These side effects can be reduced if the drug is taken with food.
+Metoclopramide (Maxalon) and loperamide (Imodium) can be used to try to counter the side effects of Aluvia.
 Due to drug interactions, the dosages of many drugs have to be altered if they are used together with lopinavir and ritonavir.

-4-33 Which antiretroviral drugs should not be taken with a meal?
+4-41 Which antiretroviral drugs are best be taken with a meal?

 Side effects of antiretroviral drugs

-Side effects to antiretroviral drugs are common and usually mild, but they can sometimes be severe.
+Side effects to ARVs are common and usually mild, but they can sometimes be severe.
 Remember that drugs used to treat HIV-associated infections also cause side effects, which may be similar to the clinical symptoms and signs of HIV infection.
 Most side effects can be easily managed.

 Side effects can be graded into mild (grade 1), moderate (grade 2), severe (grade 3) and potentially life threatening (grade 4).